mxagar/machine_learning_ibm/01_Exploratory_Data_Analysis/01_Exploratory_Data_Analysis_IBM.md

 My notes are not introductory; I understand them because I have already worked on these things.

+Go directly to Section 4.5: Lab Notebooks: Hypothesis Testing - `HypothesisTesting_Lab.ipynb`.

-For inference and hypothesis testing, refer to my notes on the topic from the Coursera course:
+For more and better info on inference and hypothesis testing, refer to my notes on the topic from the Coursera course:

 [Statistics with Python](https://github.com/mxagar/statistics_with_python_coursera) / `02_Inference` / `lab`